sn-lab/MouseGoggles/README.md

 **Work in progess**

-* New version of MouseGoggles Mono using either a waveshare or Adafruit circular display (expected completion: March 2025)
+* New version of MouseGoggles Mono using an Adafruit circular display (expected completion: June 2025)

 **Previous Updates**

-* (Feb 2025) New version of [MouseGoggles EyeTrack (version 1.1)](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/EyeTrack/1.1) for a simpler assembly and dual eye-tracking camera support with a Raspberry Pi 5.
-[Godot project 2.0](https://github.com/sn-lab/MouseGoggles/tree/main/Godot/MouseVR%20Godot%20Project%20V2.0) adds new experiment types and cleans up existing ones for compatibilty with EyeTrack 1.1.
+* (May 2025) Big software update to EyeTrack 1.1, including the first Godot project (2.1) which enables controlling and viewing the eye-tracking cameras from within the game engine!

-* (Mar 2024) Added the [MouseGoggles EyeTrack](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/EyeTrack/1.0) headset, for binocular eye/pupil tracking cameras integrated into the headset!
+* (Mar 2024) Added the [MouseGoggles EyeTrack](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/EyeTrack/1.0) headset, for binocular eye/pupil tracking cameras integrated into the headset

 * (Mar 2024) Added Code and instructions for closed-loop rotation feedback into the VR system (see the [rotation sensors](https://github.com/sn-lab/MouseGoggles/blob/main/Other%20Hardware/Installation%20README.md#rotation-sensors
-) readme for details).
+  ) readme for details)

-* (Jan 2024) New MouseGoggles Duo versions added to the [Versions](https://github.com/sn-lab/MouseGoggles/tree/main/Versions) folder!
-Versions 1.1, 1.2, and 1.5 detach the Raspberry Pi from the eyepieces, creating a smaller form factor headset.
-Versions 1.2+ adds the ability to adjust inter-eye distance.
-And version 1.5 uses newer, pre-assembled circular displays for the easiest-to-build version yet.

 # Building a MouseGoggles System